Accurate heat currents via reorganised master equation: Steady-state heat currents

-where $ \pmb{S}_i $ are arbitrary system operators, $\pmb{B}_i$ are linear operators in the quadratures of the modes of each heat bath, e.g., $ \zeta_i\,\pmb{B}_i = \sum\nolimits_\mu g_{\mu\,i}\,\pmb{x}_{\mu\,i} $, and the dimensionless parameters $\zeta_i$ capture the strength of each system--bath coupling.
+The underlying microscopic Hamiltonian for the open system has the form $\pmb{H}_\text{tot} = \pmb{H}_S + \pmb{H}_\text{int} + \sum\nolimits_i\pmb{H}_{B_i}$, where the system--bath coupling term has the form and $ \pmb{S}_i $ and $\pmb{B}_i$ are system and a bath operators, respectively.
+Here, the dimensionless parameters $\zeta_i$ captures the strength of each system--bath interaction\footnote{\blue{Here, $\langle\pmb{B}_i\rangle=0$, but this can be enforced by absorbing the non-zero average into the system Hamiltonian \cite{winczewski2021}. }}.
+The bath is assumed to be initially uncorrelated from the system and in thermal equilibrium.
 Importantly, Eq.~\eqref{eq:generic-master-equation} assumes that the couplings are all small, and neglects any terms beyond second order in $\zeta_i$.
+As we shall see below, the reference Hamiltonian $\pmb{H}$ in Eq.~\eqref{eq:generic-master-equation} is not necessarily equal to $\pmb{H}_S$.

 In quantum thermodynamics, the dissipators $\mathcal{L}_{\pmb{H}}^{(i)}$ are most often assumed to have the Davies or Gorini--Kossakowski--Lindblad--Sudarshan (GKLS) form \cite{davies1974,lindblad1976,gks1976}; namely,